Meet CCPH’s Board of Directors! Click on each photograph to learn more about their work.

 Rosey’s social work teaching, research and practice areas are focused on developing mutually beneficial relationships – connecting people to resources and shared power in ways that expand opportunities and build on strengths.
 Rosey has practice experience in community organizing, higher education administration, international social work, school social work, clinical social work.
 She has received several awards for her work with communities, including the 2015 YWCA Outstanding Achievement Award.

-Farrah Jacquez, PhD, MA is an Associate Professor of Psychology at the University of Cincinnati whose work focuses on community-engaged approaches to health equity and broadening participation in science and research.
+Farrah Jacquez, PhD, MA is a Professor of Psychology at the University of Cincinnati whose work focuses on community-engaged approaches to health equity and broadening participation in science and research.
 Following graduate training in clinical psychology at the University of Notre Dame and Vanderbilt University and postdoctoral training in pediatric psychology at the University of Miami School of Medicine, Dr. Jacquez came to UC and began focusing more directly on working with community members to develop evidence-based, contextually appropriate intervention programs.
 She promotes collaborative research in her role as Co-Director of Research for the Community Engagement Core of Cincinnati’s Clinical and Translational Science Award (CTSA).
 She currently co-leads three projects working with communities to address health disparities.
 First, she partners Latinos Unidos por la Salud (LU-Salud), a team of Latino immigrant co-researchers assessing needs and developing interventions that are culturally and contextually appropriate for Latinos in Cincinnati.
 Second, through the Interdisciplinary Research Leaders fellowship from the Robert Wood Johnson Foundation, she works with community leaders using a place-based approach to promote early childhood wellness in two underserved neighborhoods in Cincinnati.
 Third, through an NIH-funded Science Education Partnership Award (SEPA), she works with adolescents in rural Appalachia and urban Cincinnati doing community-based participatory research on drug abuse and addiction in local communities.

 Angela Mashford-Pringle, PhD is an Assistant Professor and Associate Director for the Waakebiness-Bryce Institute for Indigenous Health, Dalla Lana School of Public Health, University of Toronto.
 She is an urban Algonquin woman from Timiskaming First Nation in northern Quebec, Canada whose research is at the intersection of Indigenous health and education.
 She has held leadership and administrative positions at Peel District School Board, St. Michael’s Hospital’s Well Living House, and Centennial College as the inaugural Aboriginal Programs Manager.
 Angela worked for more than 10 years at Health Canada and the Public Health Agency of Canada (Canadian federal government) managing Indigenous social programs.
 Her research interests are at the intersection of Indigenous health and education with a focus on social policy, self-determination, and community engagement.